tchapi/davis/README.md

 > ```
 > cd docker && docker-compose -f docker-compose-postgresql.yml up -d
 > ```
+>
+> Or SQLite with:
+> ```
+> cd docker && docker-compose -f docker-compose-sqlite.yml up -d
+> ```

 **⚠ Do not forget to run all the migrations the first time you run the container** :

     docker exec -it davis sh -c "APP_ENV=prod bin/console doctrine:migrations:migrate --no-interaction"

+> **Warning**
+> For SQLite, you must also make sure that the folder the database will reside in AND the database file in itself have the right permissions!
+You can do for instance:
+> `chown -R www-data: /data` if `/data` is the folder your SQLite database will be in, just after you have run the migrations

 ### Updating from a previous version